 PE Civil Exam Switching from Paper-and-Pencil to CBT

 The PE Civil Exam switches to a CBT (Computer Based Testing) format (from a paper-and-pencil format) in 2022.
-That means the last paper-and-pencil PE Civil Exam administration will be in October of 2021.
-This transition to a CBT format will allow for greater exam security, more uniformity in testing experience, and a greater variety of question types.
+The last paper-and-pencil PE Civil Exam administration took place in October of 2021.
+This transition to a CBT format allows for greater exam security, more uniformity in testing experience, and a greater variety of question types.
 In addition to multiple-choice questions, the CBT version of the exam is able to ask multiple-correct, point-and-click, drag-and-drop, and fill-in-the-blank questions.
 The PE Civil Exam Computer Based Test will be offered at Pearson VUE testing centers year-round.

-If you’d like to be able to use your own reference materials during the exam and take it in the traditional paper-and-pencil format, be sure to register for the last paper-and-pencil administration of the PE Civil Exam in October 2021.
-The exam will be offered exclusively in a computer-based format starting in January 2022.
-Register for the October 2021 exam by August 26, 2021, and create a study plan that will set you up for PE Civil Exam success.
-We recommend starting with one of our prep course options, which ensure that you receive comprehensive and up-to-date exam review while catering to your schedule and prep needs.
+When you're creating a study plan, we recommend starting with one of our prep course options, which ensure that you receive comprehensive and up-to-date exam review while catering to your schedule and prep needs.
 Choose your depth section to view our prep course bundles and additional review materials for the PE Civil Exam.

 PE Civil Reference Manual